lachlanchen/IdeasGlass/IdeaGlass/firmware/ideasglass_arduino/README.md

 1. Copy `wifi_credentials.example.h` to `wifi_credentials.h` in the **parent** folder (`ideasglass_arduino/`), or edit the example file directly if you prefer (the sketch auto-detects whichever exists).
 2. Open `WifiTest/WifiTest.ino` in Arduino IDE – it auto-detects `wifi_credentials.h` or falls back to the example file.
 3. Upload to the XIAO ESP32S3 and watch the serial monitor for connection / RSSI logs.

+### Ngrok HTTPS client

+`IdeasGlassNgrokClient/IdeasGlassNgrokClient.ino` demonstrates how to:

+1. Load Wi-Fi credentials from `wifi_credentials.h`
+2. Trust the LetsEncrypt certificate for `ideas.lazying.art` (embedded in the sketch)
+3. Send JSON payloads to `https://ideas.lazying.art/api/v1/messages`

+Update `kServerHost`, `kServerPort`, and `kDeviceId` if you expose the backend on a different hostname/port.

 ## BLE profile